Research Computing and Data Capabilities Model

-The Research Computing and Data (RCD) Capabilities Model allows institutions to assess their support for computationally- and data-intensive research, to identify potential areas for improvement, and to understand how the broader community views Research Computing and Data support.
+The Research Computing and Data (RCD) Capabilities Model allows institutions to assess their support for computationally- and data-intensive research and education, to identify potential areas for improvement, and to understand how institutions across the broader community offer capabilities.
 The Capabilities Model was developed by a diverse group of institutions with a range of support models, in a collaboration among Internet2, CaRCC, and EDUCAUSE with support from the National Science Foundation.
-This Assessment Tool is designed for use by a range of roles at each institution, from front-line support through campus leadership, and is intended to be inclusive across small and large, and public and private institutions.
+The newest incarnation of the Assessment Tool is designed for use by a range of roles at each institution, from front-line support through campus leadership, and is intended to be inclusive across small and large, and public and private institutions.

 Want a quick summary and intro for your team?
 See our 1-page overview.